OlaHPH/ex1/h3-Hash.md

 So far I couldn't find a solution for that yet, from what I read out which may seem relevant to my case was
-    [ Hashcat isn't finding my Gpu and only works backwards but not well. #2197](https://github.com/hashcat/hashcat/issues/2197) on another post, someone encountered the same issue and got it solved by running it on Windows host instead of Debian - I am not very tempted to try out that option though.
+    [ Hashcat isn't finding my Gpu and only works backwards but not well. #2197](https://github.com/hashcat/hashcat/issues/2197)

+On another post, someone encountered the same issue and got it solved by running it on Windows host instead of Debian - I am not very tempted to try out that option though.
     </p>
  </details>
 <details><summary>b) Crack this hash: 8eb8e307a6d649bc7fb51443a06a216f-TBC</summary>